aatree/aaworker/README.md

 The client must have already registered a handler for the given type of notice, or the notice will be ignored.
-Arguments after the notice type, e.g. after the ```:alert``` in this case, must match the arguments of the registered handler.
+Arguments after the notice type, e.g. after the ```:alert``` in this case, must match the arguments of the registered handler function.

 ## Change Log

-**0.0.2** - Dropped async.core, added worker notifications.
+**0.1.0** - Dropped async.core, added worker notifications,
+added ! to the end of the names of funchtions which alter state.

 **0.0.1** - Initial release.